 What is Naturopathic Medicine?
 It is a type of healthcare that emphasizes wellness & disease prevention.

 What is a Naturopathic Doctor?
 Naturopathic doctors (NDs) are primary care doctors who specialize in natural medicine.
 They most often treat by using vitamins, herbs, homeopathy, and lifestyle counseling.

 Is Naturopathic Medicine also known as "alternative medicine"?
 Although they are usually lumped together, alternative medicine can be any type of medicine that is different than conventional medical care.
 Naturopathic medicine is just one of the many different types of "alternative medicines."

 How is a Naturopathic Doctor (ND) different from a Medical Doctor (MD)?
 NDs can practice similarly to medical doctors, except that they prescribe natural therapies for health concerns.
 They usually do not prescribe drugs, although that varies from doctor to doctor, and do not perform major surgeries.
 NDs rarely have hospital priveleges, which is why Dr. Ow believes that all patients should have an MD as part of their healthcare team.
 Most importantly NDs look at the whole person and try to determine what is keeping someone from having optimal health.
 NDs are looking for long term solutions not just quick fixes.

 Where did Dr. Ow go to medical school?
 She received her medical training at Bastyr University, in Seattle, WA.
 It is only 1 of 4 naturopathic medical schools in the U.S.

 Is Dr. Ow licensed to practice medicine?
-Yes, she is licensed with California's Bureau of Naturopathic Medicine.
-She can be looked up on their website: www.naturopathic.ca.gov or by phone (916) 574-7991.
+Yes, she is licensed with California's Naturopathic Medicine Committee.
+She can be looked up on the NMC website or by phone at (916) 928-4785.

 What conditions does Dr. Ow treat?
 She mostly sees patients with chronic conditions, such as allergies, arthritis, fatigue, skin problems, high blood pressure, menopause.
 But she has experience treating many different conditions and usually finds that there is something she can do to help.
 She treates men, women, and children of all ages.